For business leaders

 - ×Thin pages with no unique content indexed

-Two tests every page must pass
+Two tests every faceted search page must pass

 Before creating any category page from a facet combination, it needs to pass two tests.
+This is the core of how faceted navigation works from an SEO perspective.

 Real user demand

 People must actually search for this.
-Search volume is the simplest proxy - if nobody is looking for it, creating the page won't drive traffic.
+Search volume is the simplest proxy.
+If nobody is looking for it, creating the page won't drive traffic.

 Genuinely unique page